Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/sdk.md

 ## IAR ARM Toolchain Support

-Zephyr Workbench supports importing the **IAR ARM Toolchain**, which requires additional input fields:
+Workbench for Zephyr supports importing the **IAR ARM Toolchain**, which requires additional input fields:

 - **Zephyr SDK Path**: A path to an already installed Zephyr SDK on your host system.
 - **Token**: A license token required for IAR tool usage.